techidaily/site-facebook-video-share/source/_posts/new-2024-approved-essential-steps-for-crafting-video-based-gifs-on-mobiledesktop.md

 3. Once the GIF is ready, you will be able to see the final result and you just need to ‘Save’ the file.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GyfJUhsz_AY?si=x2HjoLX1B89oEPgZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 3: Bonus: How to Create GIFS from YouTube video on iPhone without installing any app?

 It is now possible to convert YouTube videos into GIFs by using the 5SecondsApp available for iOS.
 To make this possible you just require few things in your iPhone – the device should be iOS 11 or more, YouTube in the browser or app, and the 5SecondsApp already available in the App store.